zernie/typescript-redux-card-game/README.md

   * [ ] File system
 * [ ] ~~Multiplayer~~
 * [ ] Triggers

+## Project structure
+* `src/models` contains game models' type declarations and some helper functions.
+* `src/redux` contains contains actual game logic, using Redux and decoupled from UI rendering.
+   It is highly recommended to use [redux-devtools](https://github.com/reduxjs/redux-devtools) for debugging.
+* `src/UI` is a React implementation of Game UI.

 ## Development
     $ yarn && yarn start